isabella232/debugger.zh-Hans/help/debugger2/events.md

 seo-title: 事件
 title: 事件
 exl-id: 1f94ca36-d545-4e41-89a9-ed97c45991fb
-translation-type: ht
 source-git-commit: 8672a623442e5a0daa10597a4a93631131221fec
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '179'
+source-wordcount: '181'
-ht-degree: 100%
+ht-degree: 92%

 ---